Original Issuance Date: May 14, 1990

 48 CFR § 22.1301 and 38 U.S.C. § 4212(3)(A)) – Definition of Protected Veteran and Covered Veteran

 Directive No. 15, Race and Ethnic Standards for Federal Statistics and Administrative Reporting.
 (Directive No. 15 supersedes section 7(h) and Exhibit F of OMB Circular No. A-46 dated May 3, 1974 and as revised May 12, 1977.)
 U.S. Department of Education, Office of Civil Rights, Region V.

 Integrated Postsecondary Education Data System

 Racial Ethnic Reporting through IPEDS

 Section 421(a)(1) of the Carl D. Perkins Vocational Education Act of 1998

 Title IV of the Higher Education Act of 1965

 Title VI of the Civil Rights Act of 1964

 Title IX of the Education Amendments of 1972

-UW Regent Policy Document 17-4, Equal Employment Opportunities
+UW Regent Policy Document 17-4, Equal Opportunity and Affirmative Action in Employment